 What is the European Genre Forum?

-Now in its fifth year, the European Genre Forum (EGF) is a training programme that sets to boost the careers of future European players in the genre film industry through three talent labs, packed with trainings, panels mentoring and pitching sessions.
-For this programme, which this year is exceptionally condensed into two labs, up to eight projects will be selected.
+Now in its seventh year, the European Genre Forum (EGF) is a training programme that sets to boost the careers of future European players in the genre film industry through three talent labs, packed with trainings, panels mentoring and pitching sessions.
 The programme is jointly organized by Fantastic Zagreb Film Festival, Imagine Film Festival (Amsterdam), Black Nights FF and its Industry platform Industry@Tallinn& Baltic Event (Tallinn).
 The EGF is aimed at emerging European genre filmmakers.
 The training cycle will not only boost the film projects they are working on, but will also give all participants invaluable knowledge, insights and a professional network.
 At the end of the training programme, filmmakers will also be connected to decision makers within the fantastic film industry.